Korea Process Service

 Where the translated document is not attached, or the applicant requests so, the competent court may serve by informal method pursuant to Article 5(1)(b).

-Relevant laws: Civil Procedure Act (applicable with Contracting States to the Service Convention), Act on International Judicial Mutual Assistance in Civil Matters (applicable with non-Contracting States to the Service Convention).
+Relevant laws: Civil Procedure Act (applicable with the Contracting States to the Service Convention), Act on International Judicial Mutual Assistance in Civil Matters (applicable with non-Contracting States to the Service Convention).

-In case where the document is served under Article 5(1), translation into the official language (Korean) should be attached.
+In the case where the document is served under Article 5(1), translation into the official language (Korean) should be attached.

 Timeline for Execution